-The applicant purchased the property to construct a residential dwelling will self-catering tourist accommodation on site.
-There are no other suitable alternatives for the applicant.
+The applicant purchased the property to construct a residential dwelling with self-catering tourist accommodation on site.
+There are no other suitable alternatives for the applicant; however, as per the recommendations received from several organs of state a third alternative has been included in the assessment.

 The SDP's were designed to ensure that the footprints remain on the margins of the CBA1 ecosystem to avoid fragmentation of the environment, open spots within the forest were identified to reduce the negative impact on the surrounding forest trees.

 The units are raised to about 4-5 meters above the forest floor this will ensure vegetation growth is encouraged beneath each unit.
-The boardwalk is raised 1.5 meters off the forest floor, meandering around large tree species in order to ensure the least amount of vegetation will be removed.
+The boardwalk is raised 0.5 meters off the forest floor, meandering around large tree species in order to ensure the least amount of vegetation will be removed.